The Invisible Demographic

-I would like to end with some essential lessons I’ve learned from my personal journey out of an insular religious community, from my ongoing research on the topic of Jewish Orthodox religious disaffiliation, and from my experience as a psychotherapist working with this population.
+I would like to end with some essential lessons I’ve learned from my personal journey out of an insular religious community, from ongoing research on Orthodox Jewish religious disaffiliation, and from my experience working with this population.

 Mental Health Professionals:

 It’s imperative that, to some degree and regardless of the therapeutic orientation, the person-centered and complex trauma lenses be the underlying, guiding light throughout therapy.
 If nothing else, religious disaffiliates are likely to have been burned in the past by unethical and even unlicensed therapists and psychiatrists within their communities of origin.
 Thus, the helper should employ radical empathy, validation, unconditional positive regard, and genuineness.

 If it hasn’t happened yet, at some point in your career, someone with this lived experience will walk through your door.
 Listen.
 Validate.
 Ask questions.
 Research.
 Read.
 Learn.
 Be patient.
 Please refer out if you feel ill-equipped.
 Most importantly, don’t shame, judge, or proselytize.

 Seek out a licensed and ethical mental health professional.
 You deserve adequate, ethical, culturally-competent therapeutic help.

 Join a helping organization that caters specifically to those with your lived experience.

 Finally, connect with others who have gone through or are currently going through what you’re experiencing.
 Meeting and exchanging support with like-minded folks are game-changers, and will hopefully make you feel less alone and more optimistic for the bright future that you choose.